nlfiedler/exaf-rs/README.md

 A proper one is coming soon.
 If you can read an emacs [org-mode](https://orgmode.org) file, check out the `TODO.org` file for the file format as it exists currently.

-In short, it takes inspiration from both [xar](https://en.wikipedia.org/wiki/Xar_(archiver)) and [Exif](https://en.wikipedia.org/wiki/Exif) in that there is a basic header at the start of the file which identifies the format and version, followed by zero or more optional tag/value pairs akin to Exif or the zip format's "extra fields" as described [here](https://en.wikipedia.org/wiki/ZIP_(file_format)).
-The directory and file entries within the archive also consist entirely of tag/size/value tuples.
+In short, it is like tar when compressed with Zstandard, but with less overhead, and sets of files are combined into compressed content blocks, rather than compressing the entire file.
+It takes inspiration from both [xar](https://en.wikipedia.org/wiki/Xar_(archiver)) and [Exif](https://en.wikipedia.org/wiki/Exif) in that there is a basic header at the start of the file which identifies the format and version, followed by zero or more optional tag/value pairs akin to Exif or the zip format's "extra fields" as described [here](https://en.wikipedia.org/wiki/ZIP_(file_format)).
+The directory and file entries within the archive consist entirely of tag/size/value tuples.

+What distinquishes this format from that of tar with Zstandard is that the table of contents is not compressed and thus the entries can be quickly perused.
+Rather than compressing the entire file in one pass, the file content is grouped into large chunks and then compressed.
+Each set of compressed data is prefixed by the corresponding directory/file/link metadata.
+In this way, the format is similar to Xar with multiple occurrences of the TOC and heap, as needed.
+An advantage to this format is that new content can simply be appended to the end of the existing file.

 ## Objectives

-For now, the first objective was to complete the proof of concept by building an `exaf` binary that can create, list, and extract archives, offering a modest amount of functionality -- that has basically been achieved as of now.
+For now, the first objective was to complete the proof of concept by building an `exaf` binary that can create, list, and extract archives, offering a modest amount of functionality -- that has basically been achieved.
 The next task will be to provide a full-featured binary as well as a [Rust](https://www.rust-lang.org) library with an interface similar to that of the [tar crate](https://docs.rs/tar/latest/tar/).

 ## Build and Run